-You know you want to start a business, but you’re not sure what type of business you want to start.
+You know you want to start a business, but you’re not sure what kind of business to start.
 Maybe you’ve got a decent idea for starting a business in a certain industry, but you just can’t come up with a specific concept.
 That means it’s time to brainstorm.
-Here are some tried and true methods for brainstorming success.
+Here are some tried and effective brainstorming techniques.

 With all this mind raking, you should have plenty of possible business ideas.
 Now it’s time to narrow them down.
 Ask the people you admire and respect, what they think of your ideas.
 They’ll be able to give you some good insights about what to look for in a business.

 Of course, keep in mind that your friends and family are not impartial observers.
 That’s why getting advice from business experts is the smartest thing you can do at the pre-startup stage.
 Bankers and investors won’t just give you the money, they will be a good compass for whether your ideas are valid or not.